-Meaning your shoulder doesn’t hurt for no good reason!
-The nervous system senses a problem and is asking for you to fix it.
-Notice I said your nervous system is asking for a change…not your body.
+Your shoulder doesn’t hurt for no good reason!
+The nervous system senses a problem and asks you to fix it.

-Things get even more fun in conditions that involve chronic pain states, when there is no damage present or nociception occurring.
+Things get even more complex in conditions involving chronic pain states when no damage or nociception occurs.
 These cases prove the complexity of pain.
-They show that pain and tissue damage are not synonymous, nor does one necessitate the other.
+They show that pain and tissue damage are neither synonymous nor necessitate the other.
 So you need to train your brain to get rid of the pain, and movement is a great way to do this.

-- Uses low to moderate resistance to provide a stimulus that is appropriate for the user’s current tissue and nervous system state.
+Use low to moderate resistance to provide a stimulus appropriate for the user’s current tissue and nervous system state.

-- Modifies movements and resistance to recruit the appropriate muscles, decrease compensatory strategies, and activate patterns reflexively – all while allowing the nervous system to feel safe.
+Modify movements and resistance to recruit the appropriate muscles, decreases compensatory strategies, and activate patterns reflexively – all while allowing the nervous system to feel safe.

 To quote Dr. Vilayanur Ramachandran,